 The filter calls the configured AuthenticationManager to process each authentication request.
 The destination following a successful authentication or an authentication failure is controlled by the AuthenticationSuccessHandler and AuthenticationFailureHandler strategy interfaces. respectively.
-The filter has properties which allow vou to can customize the behaviour completely Some set these SO you standard such as SimpleUrlAuthenticationSuccessHandler, implementations are supplied SavedRequestAwareAuthenticationSuccessHandler, and
+The filter has properties which can customize behaviour completely Some these SO you the such as SimpleUrlAuthenticationSuccessHandler, implementations are supplied SavedRequestAwareAuthenticationSuccessHandler, and